jarad/MWBDSSworkshop/README.md

 ## Install RStudio

-Go to <http://www.rstudio.com/products/rstudio/download/> and choose the correct platform under "Installers for ALL Platforms".
+Go to <http://www.rstudio.com/products/rstudio/download/> and choose the correct platform under **Installers for ALL Platforms**.
 Install like any other program.

 # Install the ISDSWorkshop R package